donxw/TTMotorPIDVelocity/README.md

 * Connected to M2 terminal

 ## Overview
-Every 80 milliseconds the following actions occur:
+Every sample time the following actions occur:
 1)  Read the current encoder count
 2)  Read the Joystick Y axis input
 3)  Convert the Joystick input into a velocity command and direction